TobiasSekan/DailyKanji/readme.md

 # Goals

 #### Next (before 1.0 release)
-* Show hint (based on selected current ask sign) on test type "Hiragana or Katakana to Roomaji"
-* Add test type for "Hiragana or Katakana to Katakana or Hiragana"
 * Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"
 * Add more menu entry to reset individual things of the statistics
 * Recalculate buttons (button width), when window is resized